beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

 #### Sending events to the home screen

-Widgets can communicate to the home screen by triggering events.
+Widgets can communicate with the home screen by triggering events.

 ```javascript
   triggerEvent(